marmelab/react-admin/docs/TabbedShowLayout.md

 ## `sx`: CSS API

-The `<TabbedShowLayout>` component accepts the usual `className` prop but you can override many class names injected to the inner components by React-admin thanks to the `sx` property (see [the `sx` documentation](./SX.md) for syntax and examples).
+The `<TabbedShowLayout>` component accepts the usual `className` prop, but you can override many class names injected to the inner components by React-admin thanks to the `sx` property (see [the `sx` documentation](./SX.md) for syntax and examples).
 This property accepts the following subclasses:

 | Rule name                       | Description                                              |
 |---------------------------------| ---------------------------------------------------------|